 This post includes affiliate links.

-This is a free tutorial for creating the Moss (a.k.a.
-Granite or Linen) crochet stitch.
+This is a free tutorial for creating the crochet Linen stitch also known as Moss or Granite crochet stitch.
 The tutorial has both photos and videos.

 If you are looking for a stitch that has more names than instructional steps, look no further.
 Please read below for the tutorial.